Ayodeji4074-cloud/alx-low_level_programming/0x14-bit_manipulation/README.md

-This file explains everything about bits and its operators
+This entails bits and its operators